veertuinc/anka-docs/content/en/docs/Anka CLI/commands.md

 linkTitle: "Command Reference"
 weight: 4
 description: >
-  Anka package provides an complete set of CLI interface to manage macOS infrastructure as a cloud for CI purposes.
+  Anka package provides a complete set of CLI interface to manage macOS infrastructure as a cloud for CI purposes.
 ---